 People with shin splints need to cut down or avoid all activities that cause pain.
 Walking and non-weight bearing exercises (like swimming or riding a bike) usually do not cause pain and can be continued.

-To help with shin splints, a health care provider may recommend that you:
+To help someone with shin splints, the health care provider may recommend:

-- Put ice or a cold pack on the shin every 1–2 hours for 15 minutes at a time.
+- Putting ice or a cold pack on the shin every 1–2 hours for 15 minutes at a time.
 (Put a thin towel over the skin to protect it from the cold.)

-- Take medicine for pain such as ibuprofen (Advil, Motrin, or store brand) or acetaminophen (Tylenol or store brand).
-Follow the directions that come with the medicine for how much to take and how often to take it.
+- Giving medicine for pain such as ibuprofen (Advil, Motrin, or store brand) or acetaminophen (Tylenol or store brand).
+Follow the directions that come with the medicine for how much to give and how often to give it.

-- Do exercises to stretch and strengthen the foot/leg muscles and tendons.
+- Exercises to stretch and strengthen the foot/leg muscles and tendons.

 Can People With Shin Splints Play Sports?